-For: Soprano, Mezzo, 3 girl soloists and piano
+For: Speaker, Soprano, Mezzo, 3 girl soloists, and piano

-This substantial work was created for an event at The National Library of Scotland on January 18th 2018 where it was first performed by Margaret Cameron – Mezzo, Frances M Lynch – Soprano and children from Clovenstone Primary School, Edinburgh.
+This mini opera was created for an event at The National Library of Scotland on January 18th 2018 where it was first performed by the same team as part of a project at Clovenstone Primary School, Edinburgh.

 It includes a full – if interrupted – performance of “The Three Cherry Trees” by Marie Dare for voice and piano, and extracts from Nairne’s “Oh!
 Rowan Tree!”, Burns’“To a Louse”, Beethoven’s “Für Elise” and “We Shall ne-er meet again” by Liza Honeyman.
 The Nursery Rhyme “Lavender’s Blue” is used as an important theme.

 Rehearsals for the National Library of Scotland Performance on January 18th 2018

 She graduated BSc from Aberdeen University in 1906, with special distinction in botany and geology, and was awarded the degree of DSc from Aberdeen University in 1914

 She was awarded a Carnegie Research Scholarship in 1906-1907, which allowed her to work with different research teams over the country, including at the Quick Laboratory, Cambridge.